-Roland Bleiker grew up in Zürich, Switzerland, where he was educated and worked as a lawyer.
-He then studied international relations in Paris, Toronto, Vancouver and Canberra.
-Bleiker worked for two years in a Swiss diplomatic mission in Panmunjom, the Korean DMZ.
-He held visiting research and teaching affiliations at Harvard, Cambridge, Humboldt, Tampere, Yonsei and Pusan National University as well as the Swiss Federal Institute of Technology and the Institute of Social Studies in The Hague.
+Bleiker grew up in Zürich, Switzerland, where he was educated and worked as a lawyer.
+He studied international relations in Paris, Toronto, Vancouver and Canberra.
+Bleiker worked for two years in a Swiss diplomatic mission in the Korean DMZ and held visiting affiliations at Harvard, Cambridge, Humboldt, Tampere, Yonsei and Pusan National University as well as the Swiss Federal Institute of Technology and the Institute of Social Studies in The Hague.

 Aesthetics and World Politics (Palgrave Macmillan, 2009/2012).